Skip to main content

 Both applications and associated analytical data indicate that the proposed beneficial uses do meet DEQ's beneficial use requirements.
 The proposed reuse of soil is productive, and the contaminant concentrations can be managed to acceptable human health and ecological risk levels if the soil is managed according to the proposed conditions of beneficial use approval.

 The requirements for reuse include using best management practices for handling the soil during excavation, loading, transporting and stockpiling to minimize all potential risks to human health and animals.
-The requirements also include that the soil is placed below a clean soil cap, so the surface soil, where humans and animals are in direct contact with the soil, meets DEQ's clean fill requirements.
+The requirements also include that the soil used at the Portland Water Bureau location is placed below a clean soil cap, so that the surface soil, where humans and animals are in direct contact with the soil, meets DEQ's clean fill requirements.
 Learn more about DEQ's clean fill guidance.

 Contaminants in the soil that exceed DEQ's clean fill criteria are: 4,4-dichlorodiphenyldichloroethylene (DDE), 4,4-dichlorodiphenyltrichloroethane (DDT), dieldrin and lead.
-The maximum lead concentration in the surface soils at the pipeline are measured at 28.3 mg/kg are slightly elevated above clean fill criteria or background concentrations at 28 mg/kg.
+The maximum lead concentration in the surface soils at the pipeline is measured at 28.3 mg/kg which is slightly elevated above clean fill criteria and the ambient background concentration of 28 mg/kg.
 Background concentrations refer to the chemical concentrations that exist in soils naturally.
 The concentrations of pesticides exceed ecological risks but are below risk levels for human health.
-The pesticide concentrations are similar to the concentrations found on neighboring agricultural properties.

 Public involvement